-Prime Cellars focuses on very small production wines from the Napa Valley – with an emphasis on the Coombsville appellation (east of the city of Napa).
+Prime Cellars focuses on very small production wines from the Napa Valley – with an emphasis on the Coombsville appellation (east of the city of Napa) and on small family owned vineyards.
 The winery is run by Ted Henry (the winemaker) and his wife Lisa.
 Ted went to the University of California Davis (one of the premier wine education schools in the country) without knowing what he wanted to major in.
 After taking a basic introduction to winemaking class he was hooked by the wine bug.
 Ultimately he graduated from UC Davis in 1999 with a degree in winemaking.
 He came directly to Napa after graduating, took a job with Trinchero Family Estates and has been working in the valley since, including top wine making positions at Jarvis and Clos du Val.
 He released the first vintage of Prime Cellars in 2005.

 “1. first in excellence, quality, or value: a prime example

 2. of the greatest relevance or significance: a prime artifact

 3. of the greatest commercial value: prime real estate”

 Definition 1 and 2 certainly applies to the type of wines they are striving to create – and of course one of the most important aspects of high quality wine making is a sense of place or as they define in #3, “prime real estate”.
 Their “sense of place” is predominantly Coombsville – still Napa’s newest sub appellation (having been approved in 2011).
 While Prime Cellars does not own any vineyards, they work with select tiny vineyard sites – in both Coombsville and other parts of the valley.